Update your baked ham with a sweet and sticky Dr. Pepper glaze! Use an oven bag and your ham will be done in record time without drying out, too.

 - Remove the ham from the packaging, including the plastic disk covering the bone.
-Place the ham in the oven bag, twist and tie the bag shut.
-Place the ham cut-side down into a 13 by 9 inch baking dish.
+Place the ham in an oven bag, then twist and tie the bag shut.
+Place the ham cut-side down in a 9-inch by 13-inch baking dish.
 Allow the ham to sit at room temperature for 90 minutes.

-- Arrange an oven rack in the lower-middle position.
-Heat the oven to 250 degrees.
-Bake the ham until the center registers 100 degrees, about 1 1/2 to 2 1/2 hours.
-(Approximately 15 minutes per pound.)
+- Arrange an oven rack in the lower-middle position and preheat the oven to 250 degrees.
+Bake the ham until the center registers 100 degrees, about 1 ½ to 2 ½ hours (approximately 15 minutes per pound).

-- Meanwhile, in a medium sauce pan bring the sugar, Dr. Pepper, orange juice, and mustard to a simmer.
-Cook until the mixture is syrupy and reduced to about 3/4 cup, about 8 minutes.
+- Meanwhile, in a medium sauce pan, bring the sugar, Dr. Pepper soda, orange juice, and mustard to a simmer.
+Cook until the mixture is syrupy and reduced to about ¾ cup, about 8 minutes.

 - Remove the ham from the oven and roll back the sides of the oven bag to expose the ham.
-Brush the ham with about half of the glaze and return the ham to the oven.
-Bake 10 minutes longer or until the glaze becomes sticky.
-Remove from oven.
+Brush the ham with about half of the glaze.
+Return the ham to the oven and bake 10 minutes longer, or until the glaze is sticky.

-- Remove the oven bag.
+- Remove ham from oven and remove the oven bag.
 Brush the ham with the remaining glaze and tent loosely with foil.
 Allow the ham to rest for 30 to 40 minutes at room temperature.
-Serve.

 - Plastic oven bag: Look for "oven bags" by Reynolds and several other kitchen brands sold online and at many supermarkets.
 These are oven-safe and help keep the ham meat from drying out as it roasts.

 - Ham: For maximum flavor, seek out a bone-in spiral sliced ham.
 The bone imparts more flavor and juiciness, and the slicing style allows the glaze to permeate into the meat (not just coat the exterior).